arthurcadore/puppet-comware/README.md

 ### Access Application:

-Once the container is up and running, you can access the application at por `TCP/8140`, as defined in the docker-compose.yml file.
+Once the container is up and running, your Puppet Agent Nodes can access the application at Host's `TCP/8140`, as defined in the section `puppetserver` of docker-compose.yml file.
+For web-gui application access, you can use `TCP/8088`, as defined in the section `puppetBoard` of docker-compose.yml file.

 By default, the CLI access to the container is closed, so nobody can access it externally, only the application web Page.
 To access the application command line, first loggin into host device using SSH or another method, then use the command below:

 ```
 docker exec -it puppetserver bash